MollyBe/radarrSync/README.md

     # This is the profile ID the movie will be added to.
     profileId = 5

-    # This is the profile ID the movie must have on the Master server.
+    # This is the resolution ID the movie must have on the Master server.
-    profileIdMatch = 4
+    resolutionmatch = r2160P
     ```
  2. Find the profileIdMatch on the Master server.
 Usually just count starting from Any: #1 SD: #2 etc....
 IE: if you use the default HD-1080p proflie that would be #4.
  3. Change profileId configuration to what you want the profile to be on the SyncServer.
 In most cases you will want to use #5.